 In 1917 Victor and Dorothy rented the home of artists Merric and Doris Boyd in Murrumbeena while Merric participated in the First World War.
 The Rathauskys' lived in Murrumbeena for two years, until Merric's return in 1919.
 Victor had a good deal in common with Merric.
 Both men were artistic; Merric with his pottery and Victor his interest in photography.
 They also shared a strong sense of aesthetics and a love for the natural world.
 Similarly Doris Boyd and Dorothy Rathausky shared a strong aesthetic and an interest and involvement in art.
 The Boyds and the Rathauskys became life-long friends.

-Dorothy Rathausky and her children; from left, Karin, Victor, Friedl and Doyna in Melbourne c.1927
+Dorothy Rathausky and her children; from left, Victor, Friedl and Karin at Fyanford c.1920.

 From Camberwell, the family visited the Boyds at Open Country.
 These visits to the Boyds represent some of Friedl's earliest and warmest memories.
 Looking back, Friedl said, "I think what the Boyds and the Rathauskys had in common is that they were tolerant and very understanding.
 They were all intellectuals in the very best sense because they loved all humanity.
 This is what I loved about the Boyds; they believed that the essential humanness is something to be valued, absolutely, over and above everything else.
 They didn't believe in ambition.
 They believed in doing well in what you are suited to do, not for money but to satisfy the inner being.
 And they talked like that.
 We talked about having gifts that are God given and having gifts that are through our genes from our parents."